B Corporation (certification): International adoption

-In February 2022, there were over 4,673 certified B Corporations across 155 industries in 78 countries, including Canada (78 companies), Australia, South Africa, and Afghanistan.
+In November 2024, there were 9,187 certified B Corporations across 161 industries in 106 countries, including Canada (1079 companies), Australia (1032 companies), France (1232 companies), United Kingdom (3144 companies), South Africa, and Afghanistan.
 The most active community outside of the United States is Sistema B. Since 2012, Sistema B has been the adaptation of the B Corps movement in Latin America, including in Argentina, Brazil, Chile, Uruguay and Colombia.
 This non-profit adapts proprietary certifications and evaluation metrics and modifies both to the context of each country.
 B Lab also assists Sistema B in incorporating a benefit corporation distinction into local legal systems.